sdi2000150/LinkedIn-Clone/README.md

 #### Home

 #### Network
 All Contacts of the User are displayed as a grid.
-There is also a search area available, for searching other Users:
+There is also a search area available, for searching other Users and accessing their profile in read-only format:
 <br><br>
 ![Network Screenshot](https://github.com/NikitasMosch/LinkedInApp/blob/main/Screenshots/network.png)